Javier-RR/AGB_counterplot/README.md

 # CounterPlot | Kuamut Rainforest Conservation Project
 <img src="counterplot-hex.png" align="right" height="225" alt="counterplot hex sticker"/>

-Site selection for a second wave of forest biomass plots in the Kuamut IFM project (Sabah, Malaysia, ~84,000 ha).
-For every existing plot the code places a new 30 m-diameter plot 100–300 m away in a **contrasting** biomass condition, so that each pair samples two ends of the local aboveground carbon density (ACD) range under near-identical conditions of access, terrain and acquisition date.
+Site selection for a second wave of forest biomass plots in the Kuamut Rainforest Conservation project | IFM (Sabah, Malaysia, ~84,000 ha).
+For every existing plot the code places a new 30 m-radius plot 100–300 m away in a **contrasting** biomass condition, so that each pair samples two ends of the local aboveground carbon density (ACD) range under near-identical conditions of access, terrain and acquisition date.